sanathNU/sanathnu.github.io/index.md

 <br>
 Hey!
 I'm **Sanath**.<br>

-I currently work as a Cloud Engineer at **[Hewlett Packard Enterprise](https://www.hpe.com/in/en/home.html)**.
+I am an incoming Graduate Student at Northeastern University.
-I previously graduated from **[BMSCE](https://www.bmsce.ac.in/)**, Bengaluru in 2023, with Bachelor of Engineering in Electronics and Communication.
+Prior to this, I worked as a Cloud Engineer at **[Hewlett Packard Enterprise](https://www.hpe.com/in/en/home.html)** I previously graduated from **[BMSCE](https://www.bmsce.ac.in/)**, Bengaluru in 2023, with Bachelor of Engineering in Electronics and Communication.

 If you are interested in working with me, I am always open to discussions and collaborations.
-Feel free to reach out to me at my [sanathn.upadhyaya@gmail.com](sanathn.upadhyaya@gmail.com).
+Feel free to reach out to me at my [mail](sanathn.upadhyaya@gmail.com).

 ---

 ## Research Interests

-Previously, I interned in **[IIT Dharwad](https://www.iitdh.ac.in/)**, under **[Prof Rajeshkar K](https://www.iitdh.ac.in/rajshekar.k/index.html)** ,where I worked on optimizing CPU instruction pipeline. <br>
+At Northeastern University, I’m currently exploring cryptography and security in distributed systems.
+While I’m still in the early stages of my research journey, I’m particularly drawn to studying how cryptographic protocols can be integrated into large-scale distributed systems to ensure data security and system resilience. <br>

-I currently focus on building secure scalable systems using [Kubernetes](https://kubernetes.io/).
-To that end, I'm **[CKA](https://training.linuxfoundation.org/certification/certified-kubernetes-administrator-cka/)/[CKS](https://training.linuxfoundation.org/certification/certified-kubernetes-security-specialist/)** certified.
-My research and my industry experience has taught me the importance of hardware acceleration, large scale distributed systems, and securing them.
+Earlier, I had the opportunity to intern at **[IIT Dharwad](https://www.iitdh.ac.in/)** under the mentorship of **[Prof Rajeshkar K](https://www.iitdh.ac.in/rajshekar.k/index.html)**, where I worked on optimizing CPU instruction pipelines.
+This experience helped me build a solid foundation in system-level optimizations, which I now apply to building more secure and resilient distributed infrastructures.<br>

-This journey from hardware to large scale software has been a fascinating one, and I think I'm glad to see, the future is bright ahead.
+While I’m still building my expertise, my aim is to deepen my knowledge in securing distributed systems and cryptographic protocols, and eventually contribute to the development of more resilient and secure infrastructure.